Retired life is a blessing, live it to the full

 It’s a surprise that I survived.

-It is now six months since I retired, and I have enjoyed every moment of those six months.
+It is now two years since I stopped working, and I have enjoyed every moment of those six months.
 It’s almost as if life has gone in a reverse mode.
-Everything that I wanted to do when I was working and I could not, I can do now.
+Everything that I wanted to do when I was working, and I could not, I can do now.

 I don’t have to get up early.
 I wake up when I want.
 I can sit on my laptop and be creative.
 There are no deadlines, no pressures to submit a story, no Editors breathing down my neck.
 There are days when I don’t even open my laptop, and I don’t feel guilty.